 In this verse there is no difference between the GOC, RP, WH, and NA27.
 Their text is simpler than that of TR in that we read και τα εργα σου τα εσχατα "and thy recent works" instead of και τα εργα σου και τα εσχατα σου "and thy works and thy recent devotion".
 As in various English translations, the text could be interpreted as above, using two sentences: "I know thy works, and love, and faith, and service, and thy perseverance.
 Also, thy recent works are greater than at first".

 Rev 2:20 NA27 and WH say "But I have this against thee, that thou sufferest the woman Jezebel.
 The one calling herself a prophetess both teacheth and seduceth my servants ... ".
-The phrase την γυναικα ιεζαβελ η λεγουσα εαυτην προφητιν uses the accusative case for την γυναικα ιεζαβελ, but then the nominative in η λεγουσα.
-The change in case was taken as an indication that the phrase is part of two sentences: a sentence is ending with την γυναικα ιεζαβελ, and another begins with η λεγουσα.
+Considering την γυναικα ιεζαβελ η λεγουσα εαυτην προφητιν, the phrase την γυναικα ιεζαβελ uses the accusative case, while η λεγουσα the nominative case.
+This change in case is interpreted here as an indication that the text under consideration is part of two sentences: a sentence ends with την γυναικα ιεζαβελ, and another begins with η λεγουσα.
 This is how the translation above was obtained.

 Rev 3:8 The BYZ, GOC, NA27, and WH texts might appear to have an unnecessary pronoun αυτην.
 However, this manner of speech is very common in the LXX.
 For example, consider Ge 13:15, Ge 24:16, Ge 35:12, Ex 34:12, Lev 6:14 (6:7), and Num 13:32.
 See also the note on Rev 7:9.